cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 An alternative is to use the options `--saveShapes`.
 The result will be additional folders in `fitDiagnostics.root` for each category, with pre and post-fit distributions of the signals and backgrounds as TH1s and the data as TGraphAsymmErrors (with Poisson intervals as error bars).

+!!! info
+    If you want to save post-fit shapes at a specific r value, add the options `--customStartingPoint` and `--skipSBFit`, and set the r value.
+The result will appear in **shapes\_fit\_b**, as described below.

 Three additional folders (**shapes\_prefit**, **shapes\_fit\_sb** and **shapes\_fit\_b** ) will contain the following distributions,

 | Object | Description |